 Generally, you must secure business loans with some type of collateral.
 Some lenders provide loans with just a personal guarantee as collateral (a signature line of credit, for example), but these loans are very rare and typically reserved for a lender’s preferred customers, who often have high net worth or high incomes.

-Since lenders won’t lend more than 80% of the value of collateral, the amount of collateral your business needs depends on how much you want to borrow.
-Typically, you need to pledge collateral worth at least 25% more than the amount you need to borrow.
-So if you want to borrow $100, you should plan to secure the loan with at least $125 worth of collateral.
+Because lenders won’t lend more than 80 percent of the collateral value, the amount of collateral your business needs depends on how much you want to borrow.
+Typically, you need to pledge collateral worth at least 25 percent more than the amount you need to borrow.
+So if you want to borrow $10,000, you should plan to secure the loan with at least $12,500 worth of collateral.

-However, if you have bad credit, have defaulted on a loan or filed for bankruptcy, or run a high-risk business, the loan may represent greater risk for the lender and require additional collateral.
+However, if you have bad credit, defaulted on a loan, filed for bankruptcy or run a high-risk business, the loan may represent greater risk for the lender and thus may require additional collateral.

 Some lenders don’t require collateral.
-To learn about business loan providers that won't ask for collateral, check out our review of Fora Financial, our Balboa Capital review, or our review of Rapid Finance.
+To learn about a business loan provider that doesn’t ask for collateral, check out our review of Rapid Finance.

-Key takeaway: The value of collateral depends on the total value of the loan you apply for, as well as your business’s credit profile and your personal credit history.
+The value of collateral a lender requires depends on the total value of the loan you apply for, your business’s credit profile and your personal credit history.

 Almost all business financing requires some form of collateral.
-The type and amount of collateral required vary by type of financing, your business credit profile, and your business’s industry.
+The type and amount of collateral required vary by the type of financing, your business’s credit profile and your business’s industry.

-There are very few types of business loans that don’t require some form of collateral.
+Very few types of business loans don’t require some form of collateral.
 Credit cards are one type that don’t, although collateral may still be required for borrowers with bad credit who need to start with a secured credit card.
-The only other common type of business loan that doesn’t require collateral is an unsecured line of credit, but these typically charge higher interest rates than other secured options and are often only available to the lender’s preferred customers.
+The only other common type of business loan that doesn’t require collateral is an unsecured line of credit, but these typically charge higher interest rates than other secured options and are often available only to the lender’s preferred customers.